ntolasaria/launch_school/rb_120/rb_129/study_guide.md

 ### Encapsulation

 Encapsulation lets us hide the internal representation of an object from the outside and only expose methods and properties that users of the object need.
-Method access control can be used to expose those properties and methods through the public interface of a class: it's public methods.
+Method access control can be used to expose those properties and methods through the public interf a class: it's public methods.

 Example: